PhilippinesOfficial Name: Republic of the Philippines

 - Put you in contact with the appropriate police authorities, and if you want us to, contact family members or friends.

 - Help you understand the local criminal justice process and direct you to local attorneys, although it is important to remember that local authorities are responsible for investigating and prosecuting the crime.

-The prosecution and sentencing of individuals accused of crimes, including crimes against Americans and other foreigners, are not always consistent with legal guidelines and judicial decisions may not be transparent to victims or their families.
-The Philippines has a victim compensation program to provide financial compensation to victims of violent or personal crime and of unjust imprisonment.
+The prosecution and sentencing of individuals accused of crimes, including crimes against U.S. citizens and other foreigners, are not always consistent with legal guidelines, and judicial decisions may not be transparent to victims or their families.
+The Philippines has a program to provide financial compensation to victims of violent or personal crime or unjust imprisonment.
 Information may be obtained from the Philippine Department of Justice at 011-632-523-8481 through 89, local 344.
 Please see our information for victims of crime, including possible victim compensation programs in the United States.